neltoms/cybersecurity/README.md

 1. XSS
   - [X] Summary:Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted web sites.
+This was a 'mouseover' XSS used to inject code into this user post.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.11